Remote Onboarding Done Right: Welcome New Hires from Anywere

 And More Possibilities…

 Developing an onboarding program is a unique process that is never going to be the same across companies.
-Some more options you can consider are flying the new hire in for a week-long on-site like Help Scout does (if you have an office, that is), or even trying out DOaaS, or developer onboarding as a service (yes, such a thing exists!).
+Some more options you can consider are flying the new hire in for a week-long on-site like Help Scout does (if you have an office, that is).

-Finding a remote developer that knows what they’re doing in the first place helps smooth the onboarding process considerably.
-Do you need reliable, experienced, and vetted developers for your team, whether it’s for a full-time or contract position?
+Finding a remote hire who knows what they’re doing in the first place helps smooth the onboarding process considerably.

 You can also try Arc, your shortcut to the world’s best remote talent: